It's a paradox of S and M that it is actually the submissive, not the dominant, that is truly in control of the sexual encounter.

 Because US society places a lot of value on independence and personal freedom, the stereotypical reaction to the concept of submitting to another person is often one of revulsion; because it is a kink, it is almost never talked about casually (and when it is, it is often given labels like 'sick' or 'perverted'): these two things combine to make discovering and dealing with one's submissive tastes a rather difficult and sometimes traumatizing task.

 Where do these submissive tendencies come from, and what exactly are they?
 Like all kinks, submission is a matter of taste.
-Who can say exactly why I happen to like lime sherbert, except from some unknown mixture of genes and experience, nature and nurture?
+Who can say exactly why I happen to like a particular flavor of ice cream, except from some unknown mixture of genes and experience, nature and nurture?
 The same has been said of one's sexual preference.
 Very little research has been done, no doubt because of the taboo nature of non-vanilla sex.

 You may think I'm being redundant when I say that being submissive isn't sick, wrong, twisted, a perversion of nature or indicative of weakness, but it needs to be said.
-A lot of people know this but don't necessarily feel it; you cannot spend the rest of your life knowing that you're submissive and hating yourself for it.
+A lot of people know this but don't necessarily feel it; there's no point in spending the rest of your life knowing that you're submissive and hating yourself for it.

-There is no clear relation between these personality traits and one's sexual tendancies - the everyday personalities of submissives span the entire length of the behavioral spectrum mentioned above.
+There is no clear relation between these personality traits and one's sexual tendencies - the everyday personalities of submissives span the entire length of the behavioral spectrum mentioned above.

 Thus, in normal life, submissives are not necessarily pushovers - in the world of D/s, it is often heard that subs are some of the strongest people out there, i.e., strong of mind and heart.
 How you react to the general populace is going to be different from how you react to bedroom partners, and Dom/mes and subs are no different.

-The concept of the sub (submissive) actually being in control of an encounter (a 'scene') is known as 'topping from the bottom' and is, I will argue, not necessarily true, especially in the serious D/s relationships.
-By the very nature of D/s, it is the sub's limits that are being pushed for the most part, and they are the final authority on when they've been pushed too far; any Dom/me who does not carefully consider those limits is going to have trouble keeping partners, as has been mentioned.
+The concept of the sub (submissive) actually being in control of an encounter (a 'scene') ranges from accepted as a matter of course to being called 'topping from the bottom,' depending on one's viewpoints and philosophies.
+By the nature of D/s, it is the sub's limits that are being pushed for the most part, and they are the final authority on when they've been pushed too far; any Dom/me who does not carefully mind those limits is going to have trouble keeping partners, as has been mentioned.

 However, every time the sub does obey the Dom/me, they (the sub) are being controlled.
 Every time they let the Dom/me push their limits, they are relinquishing a bit of control.
-In a serious relationship, the sub is not getting every wish fulfilled at their beck and call; any sub who would engage in wheedling, whining, barganing, or constant manipulation is considered to be topping from the bottom; such behavior is generally destructive to the relationship.
-After all, being controlled is at the core of what most, if not all, subs are looking for in a D/s relationship.
-It can be a powerful thing to let yourself be made helpless at the hands of another, to trust them utterly to take care of your mental and physical self.
+In a serious relationship, the sub is not getting every wish fulfilled at their beck and call; wheedling, whining, bargaining, or constant manipulation is generally destructive to the relationship.
+Being controlled is at the core of what most, if not all, subs are looking for in a D/s relationship.

 You don't necessarily have to be a Gorean to operate without safewords, or (as I have already pointed out) to have the Dom/me truly in control.
 Goreans are a particular variant of the total power exchange, but not by any means the only one.

-Books can and have been written on the subject, and I encourage further reading.
+Books can and have been written on the subject, and further reading can be helpful.
 The web is a blessing and a curse, for while it provides a (usually) safe and (usually) private way to learn about D/s, the material that is out there tends to be produced by the people at the far ends of the spectrum.
-There is good material; you just have to dig for it... and for a person with no prior experience and no one to talk to face-to-face, telling the good from the bad is not easy, and should probably have a node made for it at some point.
+There is good material; you just have to dig for it... and for a person with no prior experience, telling the good from the bad is not easy.

 Sub*mis"sive (?), a.